-- acknowledge complaints within 5 working days of receipt. - treat information received in confidence, unless otherwise agreed with the complainant or required by law. - carry out a desk top assessment of the complaint to ascertain extent of any breach (see indicative preassessment form in appendix) - carry out a site visit on all complaints considered to require further investigation in line with the priority levels set out above (see indicative enforcement harm assessment form in appendix 2)

-- make a preliminary assessment as to whether a breach of planning control has occurred in line with the priority levels set out above - update the complainant at the following stages of the investigation: - when a breach is established/not established and a decision made to pursue/not to pursue enforcement action. - o when an enforcement notice has been issued. - o when an appeal against an enforcement notice has been formally started by the Planning Inspectorate. - o when an enforcement notice has been issued. - o when an appeal decision is received from the Planning Inspectorate.
+- acknowledge complaints within 5 working days of receipt. - treat information received in confidence, unless otherwise agreed with the complainant or required by law. - carry out a desk top assessment of the complaint to ascertain extent of any breach (see indicative preassessment form in appendix) - carry out a site visit on all complaints considered to require further investigation in line with the priority levels set out above (see indicative enforcement harm assessment form in appendix 2) - make a preliminary assessment as to whether a breach of planning control has occurred in line with the priority levels set out above - update the complainant at the following stages of the investigation: - when a breach is established/not established, and a decision made to pursue/not to pursue enforcement action. - when an enforcement notice has been issued. - when an appeal against an enforcement notice has been formally started by the Planning Inspectorate. - when an enforcement notice has been issued. - when an appeal decision is received from the Planning Inspectorate.

-We will provide complainants with an update of what is happening where ever possible.
-However in some cases it is not practical to give a running commentary of what is happening for a number of reasons.
+We will provide complainants with an update of what is happening wherever possible.
+However, in some cases it is not practical to give a running commentary of what is happening for a number of reasons.
 Whilst we accept that a breach of planning control may be occurring which is causing harm, the Council also have to have regard to the rights of those being complained about as well.

-Site visits are normally undertaken without prior notice, unless access is required to be arranged.
-This is because of the need to obtain accurate, representative and timely evidence of how a site is being used, or in terms of building works, because difficulties in contacting site managers can sometimes significantly delay an investigation.
+Site visits are normally undertaken without prior notice unless access is required to be arranged.
+This is because of the need to obtain accurate, representative and timely evidence of how a site is being used, or in terms of building works, because difficulties in contacting site managers can sometimes significantly delay an investigation harm.

-An assessment of the extent of any breach, the degree of harm, and of the appropriate next steps will then be made.
-Formal action will only be taken where the breach causes unacceptable planning harm.
 This usually means that it would have a harmful effect on local residents or the character of an area.
 This judgement will be made by reference to the Town and Country Planning Act 1990 (as amended) and all its subordinate and associated legislation, relevant national, regional and local planning policies and other material considerations, including the Human Rights Act.

+An assessment of the extent of any breach, the degree of harm, and of the appropriate next steps will then be made.
+Formal action will only be taken where the breach causes unacceptable planning